DawnInfoTekInc/LogPlus/README.md

 LogPlus is a framework to extend current java log framework, The goal of LogPlus is to support json format output while adding additional fields into logs with minimium change to application source code, LogPlus also implemented json layout for [logback](https://logback.qos.ch/) and [log4j](https://logging.apache.org/log4j/) (both log4j1.2 & log4j2).
 It's pretty cool, and extendable with most java log frameworks.

-This framework provides features which can be used in different purposes, it currently supports logback, slf4j, log4j2, log4j1.2.17.
+This framework provides features which can be used in different purposes, it currently supports logback, slf4j, log4j2, log4j1.2.17, some of features only support for java web application.

 ## features
 1. integrate with servlet, extend servlet dofilter [dofilter function](https://tomcat.apache.org/tomcat-5.5-doc/servletapi/javax/servlet/Filter.html) to get extra message from http request